-City contributions to the Retirement Plan, the Postemployment Health Care Plan, and the Family Death Benefit Plan were \$665,358,000 during the fiscal year.
-The total increase of \$78,604,000 or 13.4% over the prior fiscal year was due to a higher payroll base (approximately 7.7% increase in payroll) and higher contribution rate recommended by the actuary for the reporting year.
-The total City contributions include a \$46,117,000 true-up credit adjustment, a reduction from the City's advanced contribution payment, to reconcile the difference of the City's contributions based on projected payroll against actual payroll.
+City contributions to the Retirement Plan, the Postemployment Health Care Plan, and the Family Death Benefit Plan were \$658,408,000 during the fiscal year.
+The total contributions decreased by \$6,950,000 or 1.0% lower than the prior fiscal year, mainly was due to the lower contribution rate, notwithstanding, a slightly higher payroll base (approximately 0.25% increase in payroll) for the reporting year.
+The total City contributions include a \$34,089,000 true-up credit adjustment, a reduction from the City's advanced contribution payment, to reconcile the difference of the City's contributions based on projected payroll against actual payroll.
 This true-up amount, which included accrued interest at 7.25%, was recognized as liability as of the end of the reporting period.
-After reflecting the true-up adjustment, the aggregate employer contribution rate for this fiscal year was 29.30% (24.36% for the Retirement Plan and 4.94% for the Postemployment Health Care Plan), which is 1.47% higher than the prior fiscal year at 27.83%. \$553,118,000 of actual contribution to the Retirement Plan was equal to 100% of the Actuarially Determined Contribution (ADC) of the employer, as defined by GASB Statement No. 67. \$112,136,000 of actual contribution to the Postemployment Health Care Plan was equal to 100% of the ADC, as defined by GASB Statement No. 74.
+After reflecting the true-up adjustment, the aggregate employer contribution rate for this fiscal year was 28.91% (24.37% for the Retirement Plan and 4.54% for the Postemployment Health Care Plan), which is 0.39% lower than the prior fiscal year at 29.30%.
+Actual contribution of \$554,856,000 to the Retirement Plan was equal to 100% of the Actuarially Determined Contribution (ADC) of the employer, as defined by GASB Statement No. 67. \$103,454,000 of actual contribution to the Postemployment Health Care Plan was equal to 100% of the ADC, as defined by GASB Statement No. 74.